Breaking In

 Sizing

 One very important thing to note about the Dominate is its sizing.
-I would recommend buying a size smaller than you usually wear, I am a size 9.5US but required a size 9US.
-Sizing wize, the Dominate is designed for a player with a slightly wider foot, it is shaped the same way as the Nike Total 90 range.
+I would recommend buying a size smaller than you usually wear, as they do fit pretty wide and a little long.
+The Dominate is designed for players with a slightly wider foot, it is shaped in a very similar fashion to the Nike Total 90 range.

 Negatives